So, this happened last Saturday:

 My brother and his wife miscarried just days after their pregnancy became Facebook official.
 (They’ve since had a beautiful baby boy, Evan Carter Baugues.)
 The typical reaction is to cringe at the timing, but because their loss was public, they experienced an outpouring of love from their church.
 Five couples came out of the woodwork to say, “We went through that too.”
 Meals were delivered.
 People showed up just to be present.
 Jon and Allison were enveloped in a feeling of “We’re not alone.”

 We’ve got at least a dozen friends who have had a hard time getting pregnant.
-My guess is that for every couple we know of, there’s two more struggling quietly because we’ve been taught not to talk about infertility either.
+My guess is that for every couple we know of, there’s another quietly struggling because we don't talk about infertility either.
 It’s been eighteen months since Rachel and I pulled the goalie.
 I wouldn’t say that we’ve been trying to have kids, but we stopped trying to not have kids.
-I think we’ve convinced ourselves that, “Hey, this dual income, no kids, lots of sleep thing ain’t so bad.”
-But, in the back of my mind at least, I was starting to worry that it wasn’t going to happen.
+I think we’ve convinced ourselves that, “Hey, this dual income, no kids thing ain’t so bad.”
+But, in the back of my mind, I was starting to worry that it wasn’t going to happen.

 We got a puppy back in July as a form of parental training wheels.
 Now, we can’t sleep past 7am.
 We can’t leave the house for more than five hours without making some kind of non-trivially expensive arrangement.
 I can’t really work from home because of the constant vigilance required to preserve shoes, papers, and socks.